the-turing-way/the-turing-way/book/website/communication/research-objects/ro-implementation.md

 (cm-ro-implementation)=

 # Implementation and associated platforms
-Among the existing tools and related infrastructure to curate and create ROs, we provide below some of them which are currently in operation:
+Among the existing tools and related infrastructure to curate and create Research Objects (ROs), we provide below some of them which are currently in operation:

 - [workflowHub](https://workflowhub.eu/) focuses on workflow-centric ROs and supports any workflow in its native repository.
 - [RoHub](https://reliance.rohub.org/) allows to create, manage (live Research Object) and preserve research work.